SolaceLabs/pubsubplus-cf-dev/README.md

 ~~~~

 * Then start bosh-lite
-** Use VM_MEMORY=5000 if you want to host a single VMR
+ - Use VM_MEMORY=5000 if you want to host a single VMR
-** Use VM_MEMORY=15000 if you want to host 3 VMRs that can form an HA Group
+ - Use VM_MEMORY=15000 if you want to host 3 VMRs that can form an HA Group

 ~~~~
 VM_MEMORY=5000 vagrant up --provider=virtualbox
 ~~~~

 * VERY IMPORTANT: enable routing so communication can work between your hosting computer and the VMs, one of these should work for you.
-** bosh-lite/bin/add-route
+ - bosh-lite/bin/add-route
-** bosh-lite/bin/add-route.bat
+ - bosh-lite/bin/add-route.bat

 ### The Solace Pivotal Tile

-- The Solace Pivotal Tile is available for download from PivNet (https://network.pivotal.io/products/solace-messaging/).
+* The Solace Pivotal Tile is available for download from PivNet (https://network.pivotal.io/products/solace-messaging/).
-- [ Solace Pivotal Tile Documentation ] (http://docs.pivotal.io/partners/solace-messaging/)
+* [ Solace Pivotal Tile Documentation ] (http://docs.pivotal.io/partners/solace-messaging/)
-- Some Lucky designers may have early access to a unreleased tile version, you can use that too.

-As provided, the Solace Pivotal Tile file contains all what is required to install Solace Messaging as service on a Pivotal Cloud Foundry deployment.

-If extracted and with the help of this project, the contents of that file can be used to install Solace Messaging as a service having:
-* The Solace Service Broker installed in PCFDev.
-* The Solace VMRs deployed in BOSH-lite.
+- _You may use Solace Tiles for which we have matching [templates](./templates),
+   Installation will not work without templates to match the tile version_

 Please download the Solace Pivotal Tile and keep it around for later use.